ji-podhead/ji-podhead-ozone-with-hue-localstack-and-compose/README.md

 # apache ozone & hue file browser & ws localstack
 - ***this tutorial is for ubuntu!***
+- we will use postgres as our database

 ## aws cli for localstack
 ### install conda
 - we need conda for pip and environments